 Post-election Politics The candidate and party winning the election is described by the pair $\{q_p, p\}$ .
-In the post-election lobbying game, suppose the elected Governor can make a take-it-or-leave-it offer to the interest group (less drastic assumptions about bargaining would yield similar qualitative results).
+In the post-election lobbying game, suppose the elected Governor can make a take-it-or-leave-it offer to the interest group (alternative assumptions about the form of bargaining would yield qualitatively similar results).
 But the reservation utility of an interest group member cannot fall below the utility of a capitalist (e.g., because of the possibility of land sales), i.e., $V^K(\tau) = F(\tau) - R(\tau)l$ .
 It follows from (8) that equilibrium transfers satisfy